-Former GDCh president Dr. Thomas Geelhaar founded the work group “Chemistry and Society” at the beginning of his term in 2014 in order to strengthen the dialogue of chemistry and society.
-Under the central theme “Chemistry in Dialogue with the Society—Information, Fascination, Controversies”, the members of this work group are engaged in an open exchange of ideas at the interface between chemistry and society.
-Focal activities of the work group “Chemistry and Society” are events that create a platform for a pertinent public dialogue about new technologies in which chemistry plays a role.
+The working group "Chemistry and Society" was founded by the then GDCh President Dr. Thomas Geelhaar at the beginning of his tenure in 2014 to strengthen the dialogue between chemistry and society.
+Under the guiding principle "Chemistry in Dialogue with Society - Information, Fascination, Controversies", the members of the working group are engaged in an open exchange at the interface between chemistry and society.
+The focus of the activities of the ?Chemistry and Society? working group is on events that create a platform for a factual, public dialogue on new technologies in which chemistry plays a role.

-Chemical reactions steer processes in the animated and inanimate nature.
-Thus, Chemistry is a science of nature — in short: a natural science.
-Moreover, the knowledge of chemistry as well as of physics and biology, for example, is applied for producing and improving many products of our everyday life.
-At best, the public appreciates its advantages and is aware of its risks.
-From our perspective, the GDCh should do more to better communicate chemical know-how so that it is easily understandable to lay people, and the GDCh should address controversial topics.
+Chemical reactions control processes in animate and inanimate nature.
+Chemistry is thus a science of nature, in short: a natural science.
+In addition, the knowledge of chemistry, such as that of Physics or Biology, is used industrially to manufacture and improve many products in our daily life.
+At best, the public appreciates their benefits and knows their risks.
+From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable manner and to address controversially discussed topics.

-Even though science communication does not automatically translate to greater acceptance of new technologies, information and communication are a necessary prerequisite for a dialogue of Chemistry and Society that can lead to more technology receptiveness and risk awareness.
-In this context, we would like to more strongly consider newer knowledge regarding the importance of interdisciplinary and fact-based dialogue as well as the incorporation of technology assessment and social sciences.
+Chemistry seeks a stronger and more constructive partnership with other parts of society.
+Dialogue "on an equal footing" means understanding in both directions, enables the exchange of opinions and perspectives and thus appropriate and balanced communication.
+More science communication does not automatically mean more acceptance of new technologies, but information and communication are a necessary prerequisite for a dialogue between chemistry and society, which can lead to more technology-mindedness and risk-taking.
+To this end, we would like to take into account more recent findings on the importance of interdisciplinary and fact-based dialogues and the integration of technology assessment and social sciences.

-Therefore, the specific addressing of especially younger people ought to improve the understanding of chemical facts and future developments as well as generate fascination for chemistry.
-Chemistry— as well as other natural and engineering sciences— is to be understood as a part of the culture and, thus, also of modern general education.
+The target group-specific address, especially the younger ones, should improve the understanding of chemical issues and future developments as well as create a fascination for chemistry.
+Chemistry - like other natural and technical sciences - is to be understood as part of culture and thus also of modern general education.